Short-Term Goals: A Step-by-Step Guide to Set SMART Personal Goals

 - “Why not?”

-Like any worthwhile skill, short-term goal setting takes practice to master.
+Like any worthwhile skill, goal setting takes practice to master.
 You’ll take too much on in some weeks and not enough in others.
 Getting a better feel for what’s doable within seven days is one of the most valuable parts of this process.

 So, take action: